SETIatHCRO/ATA-Utils/pythonLibs/ATAPointing/README.md

 2. `pointing_azel_print.py` - This script simply prints the above values for each antena

 3. `pointing_elxel_plot.py` - This script plots the elevation and x-el offsets against elevation and x-el for all antennas.

+4. `multiants_beam.py` - This script disp;ays the beam pattern of the raster scan observation with multiple antennas.
+The range and step size can be changed accordingly